How do judges decide divorce cases?

 Read the Orange County Parenting Guidelines

 In Orange County, where we focus our family law practice, the Orange County Parenting Guidelines are a great way to evaluate the different schedules for different ages and the factors judges typically take into consideration.
-We break down the parenting guidelines in our California child custody FAQ page.
-Check it out.
+We strongly encourage you to review the Guidelines.

 How do judges decide divorce cases that involve domestic violence